 Though the Upstate NY and local economy still showed signs of weakness and tentativeness, our balance sheet remained strong.
-The LDC showed a slight increase in total assets increasing by \$1,309 compared to 2016.
-In 2017, the LDC closed on a few start-ups and existing small business loans totaling \$340,000, which are expected to conservatively leverage far in excess of \$1,988,000 in private sector financing, owners' equity, and other agency funding, a ratio of almost 6:1 of private sector investment to public sector LDC funding.
-The approved projects, which assisted businesses in a wide range of industry sectors, from manufacturing to retail and other service orientated businesses, is anticipated to lead to the retention and creation of 31 FTE jobs in the Town of Union and lead to the redevelopment of vacant buildings, which will assist in the economic stabilization of transitional mixed use neighborhoods to promote commerce, and act as a catalyst to spur further private sector redevelopment efforts in and around our recognized Innovation districts.
+The LDC showed a slight increase in total assets increasing by \$24,382 compared to 2017.
+In 2018, the LDC approved \$500,000.00 in loans to existing small business loans, which are expected to conservatively leverage far in excess of \$3,375,000 in private sector financing, owners' equity, and other agency funding, a ratio of almost 7:1 of private sector investment to public sector LDC funding.
+The approved projects, which assisted businesses in manufacturing and food processing, is anticipated to lead to the retention and creation of 40 FTE jobs in the Town of Union and lead to business expansion and redevelopment of vacant buildings, which will assist in the economic stabilization of transitional mixed use neighborhoods to promote commerce, and act as a catalyst to spur further private sector redevelopment efforts in and around our recognized Innovation districts.

-In 2017, the LDC continued its Business Retention and Expansion (BRE) visitation program, visiting over 70 existing small and large businesses, representing a number of industry sectors.
+In 2018, the LDC continued its Business Retention and Expansion (BRE) visitation program, visiting over 60 existing small and large businesses, representing a number of industry sectors.
 The BRE visitations are conducted annually, among other reasons, is to ascertain if the needs of the business community are being met by the current economic development programs.
 As a result of the many one-on-one BRE meetings the LDC conducted, it was determined that the variety of available LDC programs is meeting the clients' needs while still maintaining compliance with any Housing and Urban Development (HUD) regulatory requirements.

-During 2017 the Town Economic Development Office/Local Development Corporation was also an active participant in the many Southern Tier Regional Economic Development (STREDC) meetings and ongoing visioning sessions in order to come up with transformative economic development projects for the Southern Tier's \$500 million Upstate Revitalization Initiative (URI) plan that the was awarded by New York State as part of our collaborative region wide 2015 submission.
+During 2018 the Town Economic Development Office/Local Development Corporation was also once again an active participant in the many Southern Tier Regional Economic Development (STREDC) meetings and ongoing visioning sessions in order to come up with transformative economic development projects for the Southern Tier's \$500 million Upstate Revitalization Initiative (URI) plan that the was awarded by New York State as part of our collaborative region wide 2015 submission.

-The Town Economic Development Office also worked closely with the Village of Endicott in the submittal of a \$10 million Downtown Revitalization Initiative (DRI) Grant application to New York State for the Southern Tier Regional Competition and the application was selected as one of three finalists for the grant.
+The Town Economic Development Office once again worked closely with the Village of Endicott in the submittal of a \$10 million Downtown Revitalization Initiative (DRI) Grant application to New York State for the Southern Tier Regional Competition, but was not one of the three selected finalists.